 Sherry also discussed the potential long-term consequences that can come from hiring an unqualified contractor, specifically what comes of insurance claims should something go wrong down the road.

 “If the insurance company can prove that a builder or renovator didn’t do a job properly or have the proper credentials, they can refuse to pay for any damage that occurred as a result.
 And where does that leave the homeowner?”

 A registry would clearly solve a lot of problems for homeowners and help builders improve their skills and protect their business.
 Yet despite the benefits, Sherry noted there’s still push-back on the matter.

 “Cost is always a factor.
 We understand there are money and time investments that come with training, and that there’s a certain level of intimidation that comes with training itself.
 We also know that hiring a more skilled contractor means paying more upfront.
 That's the reality though: There’s a cost to doing things the right way.
 But with it comes a sense of security,” Sherry stated.

-In addition to lobbying for a contractor registry, the CHBA-NB is currently focused on getting builders the necessary energy efficiency training required to meet the government’s upcoming Net Zero goals through their Registered Energy Efficient Builders Program.
+In addition to lobbying for a contractor registry, the CHBA-NB is currently focused on getting builders the necessary energy efficiency training required to meet the government’s upcoming net zero emissions goals through their Registered Energy Efficient Builder Program.
 While New Brunswick is making strides in this area, Sherry acknowledged that there’s still some work to be done.

 “Energy efficiency is only going to become more and more important.
-New Brunswick is middle-of-the-road in terms of where we are on the path to moving the industry forward and meeting those Net Zero goals.”
+New Brunswick is middle-of-the-road in terms of where we are on the path to moving the industry forward and meeting those net zero emissions goals.”